 Virginia Longest Nursing

-- Candidate recommended by Dean, School of Nursing, CAU - April 1, 2018
+Candidate recommended by Dean, School of Nursing, CAU.
+Notification of award will be mid-August.

 Academic Year 2017 - 2018

 This year, we awarded scholarships totaling $57,000 to ten recipients.